You are currently viewing How To Split Payments On eBay (Explained!)

 For example, you could use your PayPal balance and debit card together to make a purchase.

-If you’re new to eBay, you may be wondering what splitting payment means.
 When you split payment on eBay, you’re essentially paying for your purchase using two different payment methods.

 For example, you might use your PayPal balance and your credit card/debit card to pay for the item itself.